 Family of L-1 Intra-Company Transfers

 Transferring employees may be accompanied or followed by spouses and unmarried children who are under 21 years of age.
-Spouses of L-1 visa holders are eligible to request employment authorization.
+Spouses of L-1 visa holders are eligible to work in the U.S.

 Certain organizations may establish the required intracompany relationship in advance of filing individual L-1 petitions by filing a blanket petition.
 Eligibility for blanket L certification may be established if: